isilyilmaz/project-tracker/README.md

 }
 ```

-## Database Features
+## Key Features

-- **Strict Schema Enforcement**: Only allows exact fields specified above
+- **Schema Validation**: Only allows exact fields specified above
-- **Type Validation**: Arrays must be arrays, dates must be valid dates
+- **Type Checking**: Arrays must be arrays, dates must be valid dates
 - **Referential Integrity**: ID references are validated across JSON files
 - **Required Fields**: Essential fields must be present and non-empty
 - **Forward-Only Lifecycle**: Subtasks can only progress (Analyze → Development → Test → Production)
-- **Clean JSON Output**: No extra fields or metadata pollute the database files
+- **Clean JSON Output**: No extra fields or metadata pollute the files

 ## Troubleshooting

-### Server Not Starting
+### File Access Not Working
-- Check if port 3000 is available
-- Ensure Node.js is installed
-- Run `npm install` to install dependencies
+- Ensure you're using Chrome 86+ or Edge 86+
+- Check that you granted file system permissions
+- Try refreshing the page and granting permissions again

 ### Data Not Saving
-- Ensure the server is running (`npm start`)
 - Check browser console for schema validation errors
-- Verify data/ folder has write permissions
-- Check that all required fields are filled
+- Verify all required fields are filled
 - Ensure no extra fields are being submitted
+- For unsupported browsers, data is saved to localStorage

 ### Schema Validation Errors
 - Check browser console for specific validation messages